liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-using-page-fragments/01-fragments-page-templates.markdown

 <screenshot>

-The main Fragments pages will display any Collections that are available for the current site, provide the option to Import and Export through the menu in the top right, and enable you to create Collections and Fragments.
-To create a Fragment, you must first create a Collection.
+The main Fragments page will display any Collections that are available for the current site, provide the option to Import and Export through the menu in the top right, and enable you to create Collections at the base level of the navigation.
+You can also manage the organization and display of Fragments and Collections once you have them created.
+Now, to create a Fragment, you must first create a Collection.

 1. Click the `+` button to add a Collection.